 The transfer of order data from Bluepark to QuickBooks, including both the customer details and the products ordered, is facilitated via an application called the QuickBooks Web Connector by Intuit.
 The Web Connector runs on the same machine on which QuickBooks is installed, and can be triggered manually or set to run automatically at regular intervals.

 Please note that an SSL certificate is required by QuickBooks to securely connect with your site.

-In order to integrate your Bluepark site with your version of QuickBooks, begin by accessing the Admin Console.
-Navigate to Site -> Configuration, click on the Payment tab, followed by the QuickBooks tab underneath.
+In order to integrate your Bluepark site with your version of QuickBooks, begin by accessing the Admin Panel.
+Navigate to General -> Integrations, then click on the Accounting Options tab.

 All of the fields marked with an asterisk (*) are mandatory and must be completed for the integration to function correctly.
 It is crucial to ensure that any data in the fields to be exported from Bluepark matches the data in the corresponding fields within the QuickBooks application, such as the Shipping Item Name and Discount Item Name.

 This is a mandatory field.
 You can export Bluepark orders in a number of different ways:

 You may optionally delay the exporting of orders until they have been marked as Completed.